fatmamoncer/Connect4-Game/README.md

 # Connect4

-Connect Four is a two-player connection  game, in which the players take turns dropping a colored chip into a seven-column, six-row vertically suspended grid.
-The chip fall straight down, occupying the lowest available space within the column.
-The objective of the game is to be the first to form a horizontal, vertical, or diagonal line .
-The first player can always win by playing the right moves.
+Connect Four is a classic two-player board game where the goal is to be the first to get four of your colored discs in a row, either horizontally, vertically, or diagonally on a grid.
+Players take turns dropping one of their discs from the top into one of the columns, and the disc will fall to the lowest available position in that column.
+The game continues until one player successfully connects four discs in a row or the grid is completely filled, resulting in a draw.
+It's a fun and strategic game that requires planning and skill to outsmart your opponent.
+You can find a simple implementation of Connect Four on GitHub to play and even customize for your own purposes.